samsonyuwono/CRM-Rails-App-With-JQUERY/NOTES.md

 10/16 EOD
-- add next and back for company show page
-- add comment section for lead show page
+- build comment section for lead or company show page

 Build Comments for each Company show page
 - Create form